This Coconut Shrimp recipe makes a great appetizer or party food, and it’s easier to make than you might think!

 Oh, and guess who’s in love with these tongs?
 David!
 That man has SO many grilling tools (you know, the kinds specifically built for grilling) and he’s been snagging to use these outside for our grilled meals.
 I refuse to let him keep them outside with the others though.

 See how easy these are?
-Fry them all up and you’ll have a delicious shrimp dish that’s great for everything from appetizers to dinner.
+Fry them all up and you’ll have delicious shrimp for an appetizer or dinner.
 I created a Orange-Habanero Sauce, which gave these a bit of a kick when dipping, but you can use anything you like for dipping…or go dip-free, if you prefer.

 - 1 pound extra-large shrimp (about 15, peeled and de-veined)